ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

 )
 ```

-The battery will charge with electricity at low prices, and discharge at high prices.
+The battery will charge with electricity at low prices & carbon intensities, and discharge at high prices & carbon intensities.

 An efficiency penalty is applied to the battery charge energy (energy is lost during charging).

 ## CHP